amirrezaDev1378/swr-codegen/readme.md

 Installing The Package:

-:warning Warning: This package does not support global installation anymore,
+⚠️ This package does not support global installation anymore,

 you can install it in your project using: